 kabalan-think pair share engg.pdf

 SOE and University Resources: Currently, much of the course reform in SoE happens independently or with small faculty-to-faculty interactions.
 The Office of STEM Education (an office of SAS) is interested in collaborating an helping interested STEM faculty in reforming their courses.
+Faculty can pursue some online training to develop their courses with Teaching and Learning with Technology.
 Additionally, there are some great interactive classroom spaces that faculty can utilize via Digital Classroom Services.
 Faculty may also want to utilize the Learning Assistant Program in collaboration with the Learning Centers.

 STeM: Engineering is the application of math and sciences.
 As we begin to shift the culture to be more interdisciplinary active, it would be great to collect examples of math and science that we see within engineering coursework.
 If you have examples like this, please consider submitting them: Math and Science in Engineering Examples